-In her weekly meetings, Nguyen has worked with Modry-Mandell to improve student engagement; in that regard, she has made a tangible impact — Modry-Mandell now makes more frequent use of the whiteboard, chat and breakout room functions in Zoom.
-Nguyen also plays a part in reviewing class activities to ensure they are as inclusive and respectful as possible.
-She spoke to the role the program has in centering students with marginalized identities.
+In her weekly meetings, Nguyen has worked with Modry-Mandell to improve student engagement.
+She also plays a part in reviewing class activities to ensure they are as inclusive and respectful as possible.
+Nguyen spoke to the role the program has in centering students with marginalized identities.

-“The program has a really, really big potential to help and give voice to marginalized students, especially because it’s already hard for marginalized students to advocate for themselves in a space that’s predominantly white,” Nguyen said.
+“The program has a really, really big potential to help and give voice to marginalized students, especially because it’s already hard for marginalized students to advocate for themselves in a space that’s predominantly white,” she said.
 “A lot of the student partners are people of color.
-We’re all here, and we all understand the struggles that we had to go through.
-So we’re trying to make [it] a lot easier for other students.”
+We all understand the struggles that we had to go through, so we’re trying to make it a lot easier for other students.”